thomasbelliott/516-1/README.md

 an alert box which can have one of the following two messages:

 - a message saying `Correct!` if the user's response was correct; or
-- a message displaying the sentence with the correct preposition, for example: `Are you wearing anything underneath your sweater?`
+- a message displaying the sentence with the correct preposition, for example: `Are you wearing anything underneath your sweater?` if the user's response was not correct.

 After presenting this feedback to the user, the program will  move on to displaying the next exercise.